gopinathsjsu/team-project-hello-202/README.md

 XP Values: Communication

 How the team kept the core value? <br>
-Team meeting during which diagrams were made to convey the structure of the tables in the back-end and mock-ups of how the front-end will look like on Figma. <br>
+Team meetings in which diagrams were made to convey the structure of the tables in the back-end and mock-ups of how the front-end will look like on Figma. <br>
 Every Standup includes discussing the work done, the challenges and whether there is any deviation in the implementation from the diagrams and mockups.